 Designed and led by Professor Nesha Haniff, the Pedagogy of Action Study Abroad Program is a year-long process of student education and transformation.
-Students begin by taking a class that is designed to orientate them for their study abroad.Once in South Africa, students teach an HIV module in communities throughout the country designed to educate people about HIV and AIDs.
+Students begin by taking a class that is designed to orientate them for their study abroad.Once in Jamaica, students teach an HIV module in communities throughout the country designed to educate people about HIV and AIDs.
 During the study abroad, students write dispatches documenting their experiences.
-Below you will find photos as well as all the dispatches released during spring semester 2012.
+Check back for a link to all the dispatches released during spring semester 2013.

 Check back for information about this study abroad program.

 The Ghana Study Abroad 2012 is designed to provide hands-on and experiential learning for students to digitize and archive twelve years of VHS video documentation of festivals, rituals, and court ceremonies at the Manhyia Palace in Kumase, Ghana.
 As part of the experiential learning, there will be instruction in conversational Twi, the most commonly spoken language in and around Kumasi.
 Additional instructions on-site include guest lectures in music, ritual, Akan court traditions, social customs, African traditional religion, royal oratory, and micro-finance.
 Check out the group's blog here.